hmchen47/DataScience/RefCards/Stat-Bayesian.md

       + no need for any actual sampling $\impliedby$ the probability structure is a consequence of the belief in exchangability rather than a physical randomization mechanism
       + not normal distribution:
         + heavy-tailed or skewed distributions
-        + partiton - cluster similar or equal units into groups
+        + partition - cluster similar or equal units into groups

 + [Hierarchical / multi-level model](../Notes/p01-Bayesian.md#317-multiplicity-exchangeability-and-hierarchical-models)
   + reasonable assumption: prior distribution w/ exchangeability